marclelijveld/PowerQuery/README.md

 # PowerQuery
-This repository includes Power Query script for different functions
+This repository includes Power Query script for different purposes